Challenges and Solutions in Marketplace Development

 The Solution:

-3. Balancing Supply and Demand
+3. Managing Supply and Demand Imbalance

 The Challenge: